Temporal Counterfactual Explanations of Behaviour Tree Decisions: Architecture

 \subsubsection{Incorporating Behaviour Tree Structure}

 As mentioned before, some causal relationships in $\mathcal{G}$ can be determined purely from the structure of the BT.
 Variables can be inserted into the explanation model for each node in the tree.
 We devise different methods for relating these variables in the explanation graph, depending on the type of node and its relationship with its parent and siblings.
-The algorithm for determining the partial causal graph from the BT structure is presented in Algorithm \ref{alg:cm_from_bt}.\looseness=-1
+The algorithm for determining the partial causal graph from the BT structure is presented in Algorithm \ref{alg:cm_from_bt} (a full version is given in Algorithm \ref{alg:cm_from_bt_full}, Appendix \ref{app:algorithms}).\looseness=-1

 First of all, we note that for any node $\mathcal{T}_i$, it can only return a status in $\{\Running,\Success,\Failure\}$ if it is executed, otherwise returning $\Invalid$.
 Thus, $r_i$ is dependent on $E_i$ (Algorithm \ref{alg:cm_from_bt}, line \ref{algl:add_E_to_R_edge}).
 For a leaf node $L_i$ for which $d_i$ is defined (i.e. an action node), we note some additional relationships (Algorithm \ref{alg:cm_from_bt}, line \ref{algl:add_leaf_edges_line}, depicted in Figure \ref{fig:structure_leaf_subgraph}).
 The decision $d_i$ is dependent on $E_i$, as $d_i = \varnothing$ by definition if the node is not executed.
 If the node's decision-making is implemented in two stages, as we do in this work, such that a decision is first made and then acted out in the environment, then we can say that $r_i$ depends on $d_i$.
 For implementations where this does not hold true, then this relationship may be ignored.